xma711/notebook/big_data/recommendation/README.md

 In this way, each row is normalized.
 No-score items become neutral items.

-And then we calcuate the cosine similarity between user 1 and all other users.
+And then we calculate the cosine similarity between user 1 and all other users.
 Pick the top m users.
 Then estimate the score for item k for user 1 by
 sum ( user i's score for item k * cosine_similarity ) / sum (cosine_similarity)